The Great Pre-Wedding Show: Release

-The Great Pre-Wedding Show was film was released on 7 November 2025.
-Post-theatrical digital streaming rights were acquired by ZEE5.
+The Great Pre-Wedding Show was released on 7 November 2025.
+The post-theatrical digital streaming rights were acquired by ZEE5, and it premiered on the platform on 5 December 2025.

 Reception

-The Hindu praised Thiruveer's performance, writing and the storytelling, while also calling Suresh Bobbili's folk song compostions as "value addition".
+The Hindu praised Thiruveer's performance, writing and the storytelling, while also calling Suresh Bobbili's folk song compositions as "value addition".
 Suhas Sistu of The Hans India rated the film 3 out of 5 and stated, "a cheerful entertainer with laughs, love, and life".
-Suresh Kavirayani of The New Indian Express rated the film 3 out of 5 noting Thiruveer's performance and opined that the "writing is fresh, and the dialogues are well-written,".
+Suresh Kavirayani of The New Indian Express rated the film 3 out of 5 noting Thiruveer's performance and opined that the "writing is fresh, and the dialogues are well-written".
 In her review for The Times of India, Divya Shree wrote that, Rahul Srinivas delivers a charming rural comedy-drama that beautifully balances humor and emotion.